CookieJarApps/SmartCookieLauncher/README.md

 ## Contributions

 The project is always open for contributions and accepts pull requests.
-Please use the _auto reformat feature_ in Android Studio before sending a pull request.
-Translations can be contributed on GitHub.
-You can use Stringlate to translate the project directly on your Android phone.
-It allows you to post the translations on GitHub with little effort.

 ### License

-The app is licensed with Apache 2.0.
+This project is under the GNU-GPL 3.0